WHO warns that new virus variant poses 'very high' risk

 Associated Press

-BRUSSELS (AP) — The World Health Organization says the global risk from the omicron variant of the coronavirus is “very high” based on early evidence, and it could lead to surges with “severe consequences.”
+GENEVA (AP) — The World Health Organization warned Monday that the global risk from the omicron variant is “very high” based on the early evidence, saying the mutated coronavirus could lead to surges with “severe consequences.”

-The U.N. health agency, in a technical memo to member states, says “considerable uncertainties” remain about the new variant that was first detected in southern Africa.
-But it says the likelihood of possible further spread around the world is high.
+The assessment from the U.N. health agency, contained in a technical paper issued to member states, amounted to WHO’s strongest, most explicit warning yet about the new version that was first identified days ago by researchers in South Africa.

+It came as a widening circle of countries around the world reported cases of the variant and moved to slam their doors in an act-now-ask-questions-later approach while scientists race to figure out just how dangerous the mutant version might be.

 “Many of us might think we are done with COVID-19.
-It’s not done with us,” warned Tedros Adhanom Ghebreyesus, director-general of the World Health Organization.
+It’s not done with us,” warned Tedros Adhanom Ghebreyesus, WHO’s director-general.

-Days after the variant sent a shudder through the financial world nearly two years into the pandemic that has killed over 5 million people, markets had mixed reactions Monday, with European stocks and oil prices rebounding and Wall Street opening higher, while Asian markets fell further.
+Days after the variant sent a shudder through the financial world nearly two years into the pandemic that has killed over 5 million people, markets had a mixed reaction Monday.
+European stocks rebounded and Wall Street opened higher, while Asian markets fell further.

 U.S. President Joe Biden called the omicron variant a cause for concern but “not a cause for panic.”
-He said he is not considering any widespread U.S. lockdown and instead urged vaccinations and mask-wearing.
+He said he is not considering any widespread U.S. lockdown and instead urged mask-wearing and vaccinations, even as a federal judge blocked his administration from enforcing a requirement that thousands of health care workers in 10 states get the shot.

-While the initial global response to COVID-19 was criticized as slow and haphazard, the reaction to the new variant came quickly.
+While the initial global response to COVID-19 was criticized as slow and haphazard, the reaction to the omicron variant came quickly.

 “This time the world showed it is learning,” said EU Commission President Ursula von der Leyen, singling out South African President Cyril Ramaphosa for praise.
-“South Africa’s analytic work and transparency and sharing its results was indispensable in allowing a swift global response.
-It no doubt saved many lives.”
+“South Africa’s analytic work and transparency and sharing its results was indispensable in allowing a swift global response.”

 Late last week, von der Leyen successfully pushed the 27-nation EU to agree to ban flights from seven southern African nations, similar to what many other countries are doing.

-Cases had already been reported in EU nations Belgium, Denmark and the Netherlands before Portuguese authorities identified 13 omicron infections among members of the Belenenses professional soccer team.
-Authorities reported one member had recently traveled to South Africa.
-A game over the weekend had be abandoned at halftime for lack of players.
+Cases have been reported in such places as Canada, Germany, Britain, Belgium, Denmark, the Netherlands and Portugal, where authorities identified 13 omicron infections among members of the Belenenses professional soccer team.

-Spain also reported its first confirmed case of the variant.
-It was detected in a traveler who returned Sunday from South Africa after making a stopover in Amsterdam, one of Madrid’s major public hospitals tweeted.

-And after Scotland reported its first six cases, First Minister Nicola Sturgeon warned that “there might already be some community transmission of this variant.”

 Taking no chances, Japan, which has yet to detect any omicron cases, reimposed border controls that it had eased earlier this month.

-Israel likewise decided to bar entry to foreigners, and Morocco said it would suspend all incoming flights for two weeks starting Monday.
+Israel likewise decided to bar entry to foreigners, and Morocco said it would suspend all incoming flights for two weeks.

-And Britain expanded its COVID-19 booster program to everyone 18 and older, making millions more people eligible.
+Britain reacted by expanding its COVID-19 booster program to everyone 18 and older, making millions more people eligible.
 Up until now, booster shots were available only to those 40 and over and people particularly vulnerable to the virus.
 The U.K. has reported about a dozen omicron cases.

-Despite the global worry, scientists cautioned that it is still unclear whether omicron is more alarming than other versions.

 The variant has provided further proof of what experts have long been saying: that no continent will be safe until the whole globe has been sufficiently vaccinated.
 The more the virus is allowed to spread, the more opportunities it has to mutate.